Friday, March 22, 2024

 Footnotes:

-²What exactly is righteous living or living righteously?
+¹What exactly is righteous living or living righteously?
 When our conduct is perfectly aligned with God's design and will.

 And how do we best honor and glorify him?
 By loving Him with all our heart, soul, mind, and strength and our neighbors as ourselves.
 Love (i.e. relationship) is the driving force in carrying out these commandments and righteous living - i.e. treating others as we wish to be treated - is the result.

-God's love for us is first and our responding back to him in love is the resultWe will not value or love God above all others until we experience his value or love for us.
+God's love for us is first and our responding back to him in love is the resultWe will not value or love God above all others until we grasp and experience his value or love for us.
 God is the initiator and source of love.
 If we are not plugged into Him we can never be loving as we were designed to be.
 When we see and experience his love we "light up" and become who we were created to be.

 God is the power supply, we are the conduits.
 He is the treasure, we are jars of clay.
 He is the vine, we are the branches.

-Which comes first our valuing and loving Him or Him valuing and loving us?
+Which comes first, our valuing and loving Him or Him valuing and loving us?
 We love him because he first loved us.

 ³There is good reason to believe Paul dictated the book of Hebrews to Luke, who wrote it.
-The way the letter flows and unfolds - the thorough knowledge of the OT - is characteristic of other letters by Paul, not someone who is a Greek Gentile such as Luke.
-But the style and elegance of the Greek used in the book is indicative of Luke.
-So some suggest it was a collaboration between Paul and Luke.
+The way the letter flows and unfolds - the thorough knowledge of the OT - is characteristic of other letters by Paul (a well studied Jewish pharisee), not someone who is a Greek Gentile such as Luke.

 There are other reasons some believe Paul dictated it.
 Primarily because, as far as we know, all but one of Paul's letters (including Hebrews) was dictated.
 Possibly because of poor eyesight from his being blinded by beholding Christ on the road to Damascus.